Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: Causal Discovery, Exchangeability, and Their Intersection

-Therefore, the fact the data is exchangeable implies that $\mathbb{E}_{\{(t,y)\in D: t=1\}}[Y(1)]$ can replace $\mathbb{E}_D[Y(1)]$ (and similarly for the control group) \citep{hernan2020causal}, which allows computing the ATE.
-More intuitively, the data being exchangeable means that it is fair to generalize the results obtained in one group to the entire population.
+Therefore, exchangeability implies that $\mathbb{E}[Y(1) | T=1]$ can replace $\mathbb{E}_D[Y(1)]$ and similarly for the control group ($\mathbb{E}[Y(0) | T=0]$ can replace $\mathbb{E}_D[Y(0)]$), which allows computing the ATE \citep{hernan2020causal}.
+More intuitively, exchangeability means that it is fair to generalize the results obtained in one group to the entire population.
 This is valid since the patients in both groups were drawn from the same latent distribution \citep{hofler2005causal}.
-In a more basic level, this also justifies the need for the patients to be picked at random, so that their choice is not informative over the underlying latent variables distribution.

-Additionally, the converse is also true: if the data is not exchangeable, then it is impossible to compute the ATE, since it is impossible to generalize to the entire population.
-If this were the case, it would mean there was some difference in the latent variable distribution between both groups (e.g. one group could be younger than the other).
-This would invalidate extrapolating the results obtained from one group to the other, as this could lead to misleading results.
-Nevertheless, if one is aware of such imbalances, it is possible to adjust for them by considering them as observed variables (if they are available), and performing the exact same reasoning while conditioning on these observed variables \citep{lee2022standardization}.
+Additionally, the converse is also true: if the data is not exchangeable, then it is impossible to estimate the ATE, since there is no valid argument to generalize to the entire population.
+For example, if there latent distributions of both groups are different (e.g., one group could be younger than the other).
+This would invalidate extrapolating the results obtained from one group to the other, which could lead to misleading results.
+Nevertheless, if one is aware of such imbalances, it is possible to adjust for them by considering them as observed variables (if they are observed), and performing the exact same reasoning while conditioning on these observed variables \citep{lee2022standardization}.

 Interestingly, within the potential outcomes framework, exchangeability implies that correlation is equivalent to causation \citep{rosenbaum1983central,hernan2020causal}.
-This is because under the exchangeability hypothesis, all latent variables (which could generate confounding) are controlled for by both groups following the same prior.
+This is because, under the exchangeability hypothesis, all latent variables (which could generate confounding) are controlled for by both groups following the same prior.